CDL Training and Truck Driving Career Overview

 What Is the Job Outlook for Truck Drivers?

 Commercial truck drivers can expect a strong job outlook in the coming years.
-Considering that almost 70 percent of all freight in the U.S. is moved on a truck, you can see that truck drivers take on a vital role within the nation.*** According to the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook, projected job growth during the 2014 to 2024 period for tractor-trailer drivers is five percent, and for delivery truck drivers it is four percent.****
+Considering that almost 70 percent of all freight in the U.S. is moved on a truck, you can see that truck drivers take on a vital role within the nation.*** According to the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook, projected job growth during the 2016 to 2026 period for tractor-trailer drivers is six percent, and for delivery truck drivers it is four percent.****

 What Do Employers Look For When Hiring New Drivers?